ibm-cloud-docs/codeengine/service-bind.md

 ```
 {: screen}

-To bind a service to your application or job, you must provision an instance of the service first.
+To bind a service instance to your application or job, you must provision an instance of the service first.
 Then, use the `application bind` or `job bind` command to configure service credentials and secrets.
 Secrets are automatically encrypted to protect your data.

 **What types of services can I bind?**

-You can add any {{site.data.keyword.cloud_notm}} service that is enabled for {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to your application or job.
+You can add any type of {{site.data.keyword.cloud_notm}} service that is enabled for {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) to your application or job.
 To find a list of supported {{site.data.keyword.cloud_notm}} services, see the [{{site.data.keyword.cloud_notm}} catalog](https://cloud.ibm.com/catalog).

-**I already have an {{site.data.keyword.cloud_notm}} service with service credentials.
+**I already have an {{site.data.keyword.cloud_notm}} service instance with service credentials.
 Can I still use {{site.data.keyword.cloud_notm}} service binding?**

 Yes, you can reuse the service credentials.
 To use your existing service credentials, specify the `--service-credential` option in the `ibmcloud ce application bind` command and provide the name of your service credentials. {{site.data.keyword.cloud_notm}} service binding automatically creates a Kubernetes secret with your existing service credentials.

-## How can I access a bound service from an app or job?
+## How can I access a bound service instance from an app or job?
 {: #access-bound-service}

 Use environment variables to connect to your service instance with one of following methods: the [`VCAP_SERVICES`](#vcap-service) method or the [Prefix](#prefix-method) method.